cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

   robocopy "_site" "." /E

-  4️⃣ Stage and commit only the intended files git status  (optional: to see if there's anything) git add . git commit -m "Update site from _site" git push origin gh-pages
+  4️⃣ Stage and commit only the intended files
+  # git status  (optional: to see if there's any changes)
+  git add .
+  git commit -m "Update site from _site" git push origin gh-pages